Git submodule support for Adobe repositories git-submodule-support

 • Only submodules at the root of the branch are supported.

-However, after setting up your pom.xml file and running the git submodule commands, you must add a .gitmodules file to the root directory of the aggregator repository for Cloud Manager to detect the submodule setup.
+However, after configuring your pom.xml file and executing the git submodule commands, you must add a .gitmodules file to the root directory of the aggregator repository for Cloud Manager to recognize the submodule configuration.

 .gitmodules file